Stay ahead of identity theft

 7. Use identity theft protection services

 Identity theft protection services are there to inform you of when your information could be in the hands of identity thieves.
-By regularly scanning the dark web and monitoring data breaches, these services, including LifeLock Standard, are on the lookout for your personally identifiable information in places it shouldn’t be.
+By regularly scanning the dark web and monitoring data breaches, these services, including LifeLock, are on the lookout for your personally identifiable information in places it shouldn’t be listed.

 These services can:

-• Help you lock down your identity if it has been stolen
+• Help you lock down your identity if it’s been stolen.

-From phishing email messages that look like they’re sent from someone you know or a business you frequent to having your data exposed during a breach at your insurance company, identity theft comes in many shapes.
 Being aware of how it could happen can help you protect your data better.
-Some of the most common methods of identity theft include:
+Some of the most common ways identity theft can happen include:

-• Phishing: These types of scams trick users into providing their data directly to criminals, inadvertently creating openings that expose their data, or downloading dangerous malware.
+• Phishing: Phishing emails and other scams trick users into providing their data directly to criminals, inadvertently creating openings that expose their data, or downloading dangerous malware.

-• Shoulder surfing: When a criminal spies on someone using their smartphone, tablet, computer, or an ATM, they can learn that person’s sensitive information and steal their identity.
+• Shoulder surfing: When a criminal spies on someone using a smartphone, tablet, computer, or ATM, they can learn that person’s sensitive information and steal their identity.

 • Physical theft: Thieves will steal someone’s purse or wallet, break into their homes, or even dig through trash looking for sensitive information.

-• Data breaches: A hacker breaks into secure databases, downloads sensitive data, and then distributes or sells it.
+• Data breaches: A hacker breaks into secure databases, downloads personal data, then distributes or sells it.

 • Using public Wi-Fi: Unsecured public internet connections can expose you to vulnerabilities that make it easier for hackers to exploit.